 You can use regular all purpose flour in dog treats, however it is recommended to use whole wheat, rice flour or grain free flour for better nutritional value.

 These treats contain five all natural ingredients.
 Consult your veterinarian if you have concerns about giving your dog homemade dog treats.

 These dog treats will last up to 2 weeks in a sealed container at room temperature.
 You can store them in the refrigerator for up to 1 month.
 To freeze, store in a freezer safe bag or container for up to 6 months.
 Be sure to press out as much of the air out of the bag as possible.

 These peanut butter pumpkin dog treats are one of the most popular recipes on this site because they are made with natural ingredients that you probably already have in your fridge and pantry.
 They come together in little time and are the perfect homemade gift.
 Go ahead, bake your pup something they will love!

-So did your pup love them?
-Let us know by leaving a review or comment below.
+So did your pup love this pumpkin peanut butter dog treat recipe?
+Let us know by leaving a recipe rating and review below.

 Homemade Peanut Butter Pumpkin Dog Treats